-As President of the Markle Foundation, I have had the privilege to convene a Task Force on National Security in the Information Age.
-The Task Force I have been honored to cochair with Jim Barksdale, is comprised of leading national security experts from the administrations of Presidents Carter, Reagan, Bush, Clinton and Bush, as well as widely recognized experts on technology and civil liberties, and was created to focus on how best to mobilize information and intelligence to improve security while protecting privacy and civil liberties.
-We issued two reports that are relevant to the mission of the Office of the Director of National Intelligence (DNI).
+I have had the privilege to participate as member in the Task Force on National Security in the Information Age since its creation in March 2001.
+The Task Force which is co-chaired by Zoë Baird and Jim Barksdale, is comprised of leading national security experts from the administrations of Presidents Carter, Reagan, Bush, Clinton and Bush, as well as widely recognized experts on technology and civil liberties, and was created to focus on how best to mobilize information and intelligence to improve security while protecting privacy and civil liberties.